 The “Cannot use boolean type in IF expression” error in Tableau calculated fields is quite self-explanatory.
-You’re not able to use fields that return true or false (i.e. boolean type) with IF statements in Tableau.
+In Tableau IF statements you’re not able to return boolean fields.
+Tableau IF statements accept boolean values as inputs, but cannot output boolean values.

-However there is a workaround.
-In many programming languages True or False can be represented as 1 or 0.
-Tableau recognises 1 and 0 as integers – therefore the way to get around the boolean type error is to wrap the boolean fields in INT().
+However, there is a workaround to use boolean values.
+True or False can also be represented as 1 or 0.
+Tableau recognises 1 and 0 as integers.

-Next create a calculated field with an IF statement using the field, deliberately creating the Cannot use boolean type error.
+Next create a calculated field with an IF statement using the just created boolean field.
+This deliberately creates the Cannot use boolean type error.